cisagov/ScubaGear/baselines/aad.md

     non-compliant role assignments and then recreate them using the PIM service.

-## 2.15 Activation of Highly Privileged Roles SHOULD Require Approval
+## 15 Activation of Highly Privileged Roles

 Require approval for a user to activate a highly privileged role, such as Global Administrator.
 This makes it more challenging for an attacker